luord/luord.github.io/content/pages/cv.md

-title: Resume
+title: Experience
 summary: My experience and education, why I should be hired.
-status: published
+status: hidden
 order: 3

 This is a summary of my experience and education.
-Download a printable copy [here][pdf]{: download='Luis_Orduz_CV.pdf'}.
 ___
 # Profile
-Systems Engineer with strong skills in development, operations and lifecycle management.
+Systems Engineer, by degree, with interest and focus in Software development and Infrastructure management.

-Working since 2013 as a polyglot full-stack developer, follower of good principles like SOLID, DRY and TDD in my code and who has introduced DevOps techniques such as continuous integration in different projects.

-Equally effective in a team environment or as a lone specialist.
+Follower of good development practices (such as the SOLID principles, DRY, YAGNI and TDD) and keen on refactoring, vying to keep my code maintainable.

+Working since 2013 as a full-stack developer building web applications, services and their clients.
+I gravitate toward backend work with REST architectures.

+Practicer of DevOps, always trying to learn new and better ways to ease the development, testing and deployment proccesses.
 ___
 # Technical Skills
-* Programming: Python, Javascript, Go, Bash, HTML/CSS, Flask, Django, VueJS, React, SQLAlchemy, Celery, PyTest, Jest
-* Infrastructure: Linux (debian-based), PostgreSQL, NGINX, Redis, RabbitMQ
-* Operations/Management: Git, Docker (docker-compose), GitLab-CI, Ansible, Click
+* Backend development with a strong preference for Python and PostgreSQL for data storage, but with working knowledge of Go and MongoDB.
+* Infrastructure setup, on premise or cloud based.
+Maintenance of continuous, automatic deployment and testing.
+Normally using docker, ansible, gitlab-ci and make.
+* Frontend web development, both Javascript and Typescript, from existing designs.
 ___
 # Employment History
+## Software Engineer {: .low-margin }
+*Lightmatter,       02/21-Present*

 ## Senior Development Consultant {: .low-margin }
-*Freelance,    Bogotá, Colombia     07/20-Present*
+*Freelance,         07/20-02/21*

 Full-stack engineering consulting for multiple clients, creating new functionalities for different products, several different administration and deployment tasks, architecture and design advice and code quality improvement.